salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 ## Release History

+### Version 2.1.1

+* Changes required in preparation for iOS 7 compatibilty.

+### Version 2.1.0

+* OpenDirect payloads containing a full URL will automatically present themselves on app load.
+This functionality only works if there is no OpenDirect Delegate set.
+* Verious bug fixes and improvements.

 ### Version 2.0.1

 * Updated Urban Airship library to 1.4.0 to be compliant with recent Apple approval changes.